drougge/wellpapp-pyclient/README.md

 You can tab complete tags in the entry field, and drag and drop stuff in the obvious ways where useful.
 (Dropping a tag on a thumbnail will tag only that post, regardless of selection.)

+You can override the colour of tags with something like
+tagcolours=good=#00ff00 bad=#ff0000
+to make tags of type "good" green and "bad" red.

+You can set the size of the window with tagwindow_width and tagwindow_height.

 ### fusefs
 Pseudo-filesystem where directories are searches.